What is a creative director?

 Position trends and outlook for creative directors

 According to the U.S. Bureau of Labor Statistics, employment for art and creative directors is expected to increase by 4 percent through 2031.
-With the growing importance of digital platforms, those with a strong understanding of these mediums might see better job prospects.
+With digital platforms’ growing importance, those with a strong understanding of these mediums might see better job prospects.

 Creative director career tips